LahiruHW/portfolio/README.md

 # portfolio
-A portfolio of all the coding I have ever done on online platforms!
+A portfolio of all the coding (among other activities) I have ever done on online platforms!